 How does depreciation affect the value of equipment?

-Depreciation is when the value of equipment goes down over time.
-This is a normal process for long-term assets.
+Depreciation occurs when the value of an asset, such as equipment, decreases over time.
+It is a normal process for long-term assets.

 How is equipment listed on a balance sheet?

-On a balance sheet, equipment is listed as a noncurrent asset.
-This means it’s not expected to be sold or used up within a year.
+Equipment is listed as a noncurrent asset on a balance sheet.
+This means it is not expected to be sold or used up within a year.

 How can I maximize the value of my equipment?

-You can maximize your equipment’s value by keeping it well-maintained, upgrading when necessary, and regularly checking its performance.
+You can maximize the value of your equipment by keeping it well-maintained, upgrading when necessary, and regularly checking its performance.